-In addition, we have agreed to enter into a director nomination agreement with affiliates of ConocoPhillips, Trilantic and Yorktown in connection with the closing of this offering.
-The director nomination agreement will provide such holders with the right, but not the obligation, to nominate directors for election to our Board as follows: (i) ConocoPhillips will have the right to nominate one nominee for election to our Board for so long as ConocoPhillips and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class III director; (ii) Trilantic will have the right to nominate one nominee for election to our Board for so long as Trilantic and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class I director; and (iii) Yorktown will have the right to nominate one nominee for election to our Board for so long as Yroktown and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class I director; and (iii) Yorktown will have the right to nominate one nominee for election to our Board for so long as Yroktown and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class I director.
-In addition, each of ConocoPhillips, Trilantic and Yorktown will be entitled to designate the successor for its respective Board designee whose Board service terminates prior to the end of the director's term.
-The rights of each of ConocoPhillips, Trilantic and Yorktown will terminate on the date when such holder ceases to beneficially own at least 12.5% of the voting power of our common stock (or earlier upon written notice by such holder agreeing to terminate its rights under the agreement).
+In addition, we have agreed to enter into a director nomination agreement with affiliates of ConocoPhillips and Yorktown in connection with the closing of this offering.
+The director nomination agreement will provide such holders with the right, but not the obligation, to nominate directors for election to our Board as follows: (i) ConocoPhillips will have the right to nominate one nominee for election to our Board for so long as ConocoPhillips and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class III director and (ii) Yorktown will have the right to nominate one nominee for election to our Board for so long as Yorktown and its affiliates beneficially own at least 12.5% of the voting power of our common stock and such nominee will be a Class I director.
+In addition, each of ConocoPhillips and Yorktown will be entitled to designate the successor for its respective Board designee whose Board service terminates prior to the end of the director's term.
+The rights of each of ConocoPhillips and Yorktown will terminate on the date when such holder ceases to beneficially own at least 12.5% of the voting power of our common stock (or earlier upon written notice by such holder agreeing to terminate its rights under the agreement).